 What you do is create a large shape centred where you want the new centre point to be, that covers the entire object you want to move the centre point for.
 Next you group your original object with the new shape, creating a new group with a centre point correctly positioned for spinning the original object.

-One word of warning, this can create large areas of transparent objects all over you slides, which can make it difficult selecting anything below it, so you might need to rearrange the order of objects on the slide to make edits to something else.
-Using the selection pane can make this easier.
+One word of warning, this can create large areas of transparent objects all over you slides, which can make it difficult selecting anything below it.
+I have two suggestions to help with editing and arranging your slides.

-You can download my PowerPoint file here and take a look at the file if you wish.Leave a comment
+You can download this PowerPoint file and take a look!Leave a comment

 Principal consultantView Chris Arrington-Korek's profile

 PowerPoint doesn't do 3D, but it would be cool if it could.
 For a long time I’ve really struggled to develop a method creates an illusion of three dimensions (and looks good) with just the tools PowerPoint provides.
 Here's two ways I've come up with to do it.